makepad/makepad/README.md

 Open source UI framework that you can use to build UI's for web and native applications.

 Makepad framework applications are built straight onto the platform layer, and are small and lightweight.
 We have platform layers for Web, MacOS, Linux and Windows.
-Linux and Windows builds are currently WIP and don't run.
 All rendering is GPU based and we use a shader DSL for all visual styling

 ## Makepad Examples
 Open source example applications to learn how to build makepad framework applications